 Alongside this, we continue to work with our suppliers to support practices and innovations that reduce the need to use antimicrobials in our supply chain, while maintaining correct levels of animal welfare.

-In recent years, we have contributed to the stakeholder consultation process on the Business Benchmark on Farm Animal Welfare (BBFAW), a global measure of animal welfare standards in food companies supported by World Animal Protection and Compassion in World Farming.
-In 2016, Nestlé remained in the ‘Tier 3: Established but work to be done’ ranking.
+In recent years, we have contributed to the stakeholder consultation process on the Business Benchmark on Farm Animal Welfare (BBFAW), a global measure of animal welfare standards in food companies supported by the non-profit organisations World Animal Protection and Compassion in World Farming.
+In 2017, Nestlé remained in the ‘Tier 3: Established but work to be done’ ranking.

-We are actively involved in an international, multi-stakeholder working group that has developed an International Organization for Standardization (ISO) technical specification (TS) on animal welfare.
-The goal of the TS is to improve the living conditions of animals bred and kept for food production, and to provide a management tool to facilitate the implementation of the animal welfare principles of the World Organisation for Animal Health’s welfare principles.
-We contributed to a series of working group meetings, and ISO officially released the new technical specification in December 2016.
+We participate in an international, multi-stakeholder working group that has developed an International Organization for Standardization (ISO) technical specification (TS) ISO/TS 34700:2016 on Animal Welfare Management.
+The TS aims to improve the living conditions of animals bred and kept for food production, and provide a management tool for implementing the World Organisation for Animal Health’s (OIE) animal welfare principles.
 The TS is science based, non-prescriptive and outcome based.
-It will facilitate the integration of animal welfare principles in business-to-business relations between suppliers and customers, and will provide a route to demonstrate conformance through additional assurance by an external party.
-We will now work to implement the TS in our supply chain and engage with the OIE to develop further species-specific guidance.
+It will facilitate the integration of animal welfare principles in business-to-business relations between suppliers and customers, and provide a route to demonstrate conformance through additional assurance by an external party.
+We are working to implement TS our supply chain and engage with the OIE to develop further species-specific guidance.